JoelK27/Explainable_LlaVA-Rad/README.md

 ---

+## 🤖 Declaration of AI Tool Usage

+In accordance with institutional guidelines for academic transparency, Artificial Intelligence tools were utilized as supportive aids during the development of this repository:

+* **ChatGPT 5o (OpenAI):** Used for debugging runtime errors in Python (e.g., PyMC tensor dimension mismatches, Pandas indexing issues), optimizing code efficiency, and writing/refining structural documentation (such as this README and inline code comments).
+* **GitHub Copilot / IDE Extensions:** Used for auto-completing repetitive boilerplate code and standard loop structures.

+All core statistical logic, PyMC architecture, research methodologies, and model interpretations were developed independently by the author.
+AI tools were restricted strictly to routine engineering tasks and syntax resolution.

+---

 ## 📜 License and Usage Notices

 The data, code, and model checkpoints are licensed and intended for **research use only**.
 They should not be used in direct clinical care or for any clinical decision-making purpose.
-The LLaVA-Rad code and model checkpoints are subject to additional restrictions as determined by the Terms of Use of LLaMA, Vicuna, and GPT-4 respectively.
+The LLaVA-Rad code and model checkpoints are subject to additional restrictions as determined by the Terms of Use of LLaMA, Vicuna, and GPT-5 respectively.

 ## 🎓 Citation & Acknowledgements